sn-bhawani/sn-bhawani/README.md

 ## Hi there 👋, I'm a Full Stack Software Developer

-I have been on my coding journey since 2019, continuously learning, adapting, and building robust applications across the stack.
+I have been on my coding journey since 2020, continuously learning, adapting, and building robust applications across web, mobile, and desktop platforms.
 You can check out my work at [kedarnexttechnology.com](https://kedarnexttechnology.com).

+### 🚀 What I'm Building & Learning
+*   **Node.js & Express:** Built a full backend project utilizing the Express.js framework.
+*   **Android Development (Java):** Developing mobile applications and building custom UI components (such as resolving upgrade button integrations for projects like Saarathi).
+*   **Continuous Exploration:** Currently diving into **MongoDB** for database management, and have hands-on experimental experience with **Django** and **Ruby on Rails**.

 ### 💻 My Tech Stack